ThatXliner/blog/src/content/blog/for-the-8th-graders.md

 - Art
 - Sports

-I would recommend you take (or at least apply to) as many after school programs as you have the time and interest.
-Notice how I didn't list energy as you really don't know your limits unless you test them, which freshman year is perfect for.
+I would recommend you take (or at least apply to) as many after school programs as you have the time and interest for.
+Notice how I didn't list energy; you really don't know your limits unless you test them, which freshman year is perfect for.
 In my opinion, the maximum amount of categories a sane person can do at a time is 2.

 That's very limiting (I know), especially when you're part of a large-time-commitment program such as OAE (marching band) or FRC (FIRST Robotics Competition).
 I could not do both water polo and FRC without compromise.
 But DO STAY HEALTHY GUYS.
 Exercise at least every week and sleep at least 8 hours.
 Enjoy your optimal teenage body.